NetApp/terraform-provider-netapp-gcp/website/docs/r/volume.html.markdown

 * `delete_on_creation_error` - (Optional) Delete volume if volume is in error state after creation.
 Default is false.
 * `zone` - (Optional) The desired zone for the resource.
 If storage_class is set to 'software', zone is required.
 * `storage_class` - (Optional) Storage Class to be provisioned.
 Allows the user to choose between hardware based or software based.
+* `regional_ha` - (Optional) Flag indicating if the volume is regional, applicable only for software volumes.

 The `snapshot_policy` block supports:
 * `enabled` - (Optional) If enabled, make snapshots automatically according to the schedules.
 Default is false.